Skip to main content Skip to Sitemap

 Napanee River Tours

-Explore Ontario’s scenic Napanee River aboard the Norman Paul, a 45-ft tri-toon.
+Explore the scenic Napanee River aboard the Norman Paul, a 45-ft tri-toon.
 Public cruises, private charters & events from spring through fall.
 The boat is fully licensed, and you can pre-order food from The Waterfront River Pub and Terrace to dine on board.

 Photo by Christopher Gentile at Wynn Farms